Newbie77/CourseraAppliedDataScienceSpecialization/Course_2_Applied_Plotting,_Charting_&_Data_Representation_in_Python/README.md

 ### Week 1

 Learning Objectives:
-Choose a graphic that displays misleading information Interpret the features of the graphic in order to identify the mechanism(s) that is/are used by the "encoder" to mislead the "decoder"
+Choose a graphic that displays misleading information</br>
+Interpret the features of the graphic in order to identify the mechanism(s) that is/are used by the "encoder" to mislead the "decoder"
 Analyze the graphic and use principles from Alberto Cairo's work to explain how the graphic is misleading Create a radar plot in order to reflect on the complexity of the misleading graphic